codefordenver/rmfu-feed/README.md

 ## UI Development

-UI Development can be made easier by using [Figwheel](https://github.com/bhauman/lein-figwheel).
+UI Development can be made simpler by only using [Figwheel](https://github.com/bhauman/lein-figwheel).
+The previous section will start the application and auto-reload static resources using Figwheel.
+This section is useful if you want to do only UI development without running the backend, this will cause requests to 404.
 Replace steps 3 and 4 from the previous section with the following steps:

 1. Start the figwheel server with `lein figwheel`.
 2. In the browser navigate to http://feed.rmfu.dev:3449.
-3. Open the javascript console and execute `(js/alert "Am I connected?")` to test your browser connected repl.
+3. In the Figwheel REPL in the terminal execute `(js/alert "Am I connected?")` to test your browser connected repl.

 ## Ending Vagrant Development Session